Dix Stadium: Location

 Dix Stadium is located along Summit Street in Kent, just east of the intersection of Summit Street and Ohio State Route 261, on the eastern edge of the Kent State University main campus.
 The stadium was annexed into the city of Kent in 2002 after having previously been part of Franklin Township.
 Adjacent to the stadium are facilities and practice fields for several other Kent State athletic teams.
 When the stadium was built, a cinder track was included on the site, northeast of the stadium.
-While the track is no longer used for competitions, it surrounds Zoeller Field, the home of the Kent State women's soccer team.
-Zoeller Field was constructed in 1990 as the home of the field hockey team, becoming the home of the women's soccer team in 1997.
-It was upgraded in 2010.
+While the track is no longer used for competitions, it surrounds a natural grass playing surface that was previously known as Zoeller Field, the former home of the Kent State women's soccer team.
+The field was constructed in 1990 as the home of the field hockey team, becoming the home of the women's soccer team in 1997.
+It was upgraded in 2010, but the team moved all home games to Dix Stadium in 2016 and during soccer games, the playing surface is known as Zoeller Field.

-Immediately east of Dix Stadium and south of Zoeller Field is the Kent State Field House, built in 1990 and expanded in 2014.
+Immediately east of Dix Stadium and south of the former Zoeller Field is the Kent State Field House, built in 1990 and expanded in 2014.
 It includes a full-sized football field, track, weight training facilities, and locker rooms.
 It is primarily used by the football team for training and practice and the indoor track and field teams for practice and meets.
 Other KSU sports such as baseball and softball use the field house for practice during winter months.
-South of Dix Stadium is the Diamond at Dix, the home of the Kent State softball team, with Murphy-Mellis Field, the home of the KSU field hockey team, adjacent on the north along with two natural grass practice fields for football.
-The Diamond at Dix opened in 1999 and Murphy-Mellis Field opened in 2005.
+South of Dix Stadium is Devine Diamond, previously known as the Diamond at Dix, the home of the Kent State softball team, with Murphy-Mellis Field, the home of the KSU field hockey team, adjacent on the north along with two natural grass practice fields for football.
+Devine Diamond opened in 1999 and Murphy-Mellis Field opened in 2005.